Palacio de las Academias: History

 The Convent of San Francisco was the first of many which were built in the valleys of Caracas.
 Founded in 1576 and built within the next ten years, it was initially under Franciscan friars until 1597 when it was transferred to the Dominicans.
 From 1673, laymen could study in the classrooms.
-It was supplemented with another building at the back in 1794, which was damaged by the great earthquake of 1812.
+It was supplemented with another building at the back in 1794, which was damaged during the 1812 Caracas earthquake.
 By the 1820s, it was one of 40 convents in the city.
 By 1835, the National Library was situated in the convent.
 Diego Bautista Urbaneja was the first director (c.
 1833–35).

 The building gained a new façade in 1876 during the presidency of Antonio Guzmán Blanco.
 Initially the San Francisco Convent, then the Central University of Venezuela, the building later became known as the Biblioteca or the Central Library.
 Since the tenure of President Pérez Jiménez, it has been called the Palace of the Academies.